nol13/fuzzball.js/README.md

 ```

 If just using the basic ratio still not fast enough.. there are some nice bk-tree packages, but don't think the set/sort algorithms satisfy all of the assumptions for using that.(?)

+**Alternate Ratio Calculations**

+If you want to use difflib's ratio function for all ratio calculations, which differs slightly from the default python-Levenshtein style behavior, you can specify options.ratio_alg = "difflib".
+In python-Levenshtein the substitution cost is set to 2 when calculating ratios, which I follow with a small modification to the leven algorithm, however the distance function still uses a cost of 1 by default.
+You can override either by passing in an options.subcost. (bolted on a bit of the collator code from fast-levenshtein into leven as well)

+The difflib calculation is a bit different in that it's based on matching characters rather than true minimum edit distance, but the results are usually pretty similar.
+See the documentation of the relevant project for details.

+To use [damlev's](https://github.com/WatchBeam/damlev) Damerau–Levenshtein distance implementaion use: options.ratio_alg = "damlev".
+(also exposed directly for convenience: fuzz.damlev("string1", "string2"); )

+You may also try out the sift3 or sift4 algorithms from mailcheck [described here](https://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html)
+These are very fast algorithms that sometimes give "good enough" results.
+Set options.ratio_alg to "sift3" or "sift4" accodingly.
+Also may optionally specify options.maxOffset if using either of these.
+Still testing these, but would only recommend at this time if performance is more important than accuracy.

+Setting options.useCollator only works at this time if using the default algorithm.